Vauff/Maunz-Discord/README.md

 *map - Tells you which map a server is playing outside of its standard map tracking channel.

+*map [mapname] - Gives you information on a specific map such as last time played.

 *minecraft \<uuid/username> - Gives you full information about any Minecraft account.

 *notify list [page] - Lists your current map notifications.